 Harvest – May to July depending on the variety

-Planting, pruning and caring for them are all practices that will let you grow a bountiful cherry harvest.
+Planting, pruning and caring for cherry tree are all practices that will let you grow a bountiful cherry harvest.

 How to plant a cherry tree